Approximation of the Boltzmann Collision Operator Based on Hermite Spectral Method: Numerical examples

 Here we choose $t_0$ such that the left hand side of \eqref{eq:t0} equals to $0.92$.
 To ensure a good approximation of the initial distribution function, we use $M = 20$ ($1771$ degrees of freedom) in our simulation.
 For visualization purpose, we define the marginal distribution functions (MDFs)

 The initial MDFs are plotted in Figure \ref{fig:ex1_init}, in which the lines for exact functions and their numerical approximation are hardly distinguishable.

 Numerical results for $t = 0.2$, $0.4$ and $0.6$ are given in Figures \ref{fig:ex1_M0=5} and \ref{fig:ex1_M0=10}, respectively for $M_0 = 5$ and $M_0 = 10$.
 For $M_0 = 5$, the numerical solution provides a reasonable approximation, but still with noticeable deviations, while for $M_0 = 10$, the two solutions match perfectly in all cases.
-To study the computational time, we run the simulation for $M_0 = 3,\cdots,12$ until $t=5$.
+To study the computational time, we run the simulation for $M_0 = 3,\cdots,12$ until $t=5$ on a single CPU core with model Intel \textsuperscript{\textregistered} Core\texttrademark{} i7-7600U.
 The relation between the computational time and the value of $M_0$ is plotted in Figure \ref{fig:ex1_comp_time}.
 It can be seen that when $M_0$ is large, the computational time is roughly proportional to the cube of the number of degrees of freedom.
 Note that the computational time also includes the time for processing the coefficients of basis functions with degree between $M_0 + 1$ and $M$.
 Although the time complexity is only linear, when $M_0$ is small, the number of such coefficients is quite large, and they have a significant contribution to the total computational time.
 This explains why the curve in Figure \ref{fig:ex1_comp_time} decreases fast for the first few points.
+As a reference, we provide the average computational time for a single collsion operator in Table \ref{tab:comp_time}.

+In Table \ref{tab:error}, we provide the $L^2$ and weighted $L^2$ error of the numerical solutions at $t=0.5$ and $t=1.0$.
+The notations in the table are

+where $f_{\mathrm{num}}$ is the numerical solution, and $f_{\mathrm{exact}}$ is the exact solution.
+Four different choices of $M_0$ ($M_0 = 5, 10, 15, 20$) and two different choices of $M$ ($M = M_0$ and $M = 20$) are considered, from which we can see a rapid drop of the numerical error as $M_0$ increases, indicating the spectral accuracy.
+When $M_0 < 20$, the results for $M = 20$ are slightly more accurate than the corresponding results for $M = M_0$, especially when $M_0$ is small.
+We expect that such a property is useful when simulating spatially inhomogeneous problems, for which the value of $M_0$ cannot be too large due to the presence of the spatial variables.

 Now we consider the time evolution of the moments.
 By expanding the exact solution into Hermite series, we get the exact solution for the coefficients: